eFigure. CONSORT diagram.

-Author Contributions: Drs Ryan and Markovitz had full access to all of the data in the study and take responsibility for the integrity of the data and the accuracy of the data analysis.
+Author Contributions: Dr Marcus had full access to all of the data in the study and takes responsibility for the integrity of the data and the accuracy of the data analysis.

 Acquisition, analysis, or interpretation of data: All authors.